matjojo/tagrank/README.md

 When you are done rating games TagRank will show you the top 20 tags and their skill distributions.
 The more to the right the distribution for a tag is the better, and the higher it is the more sure TagRank is of that ranking.

+## Sorting files with your ranked tags
+TagRank can also create a sort order for all your images based on the tag rankings that you have created.
+The more images you rank the better this sort order will be.
+To do this, run `main.py --create_image_ranking`.

+## Using the tag-ranks in your own code
 If you want to do more with this data you can read it from the `ratings.json` file that TagRank creates.
 This is a json list of `[tag_name, [mu, sigma]]` objects.
 `mu` and `sigma` are the parameters for the normal distribution of that tags ranking.